FAA boss says agency won’t be swayed by ‘pressure’ to approve Boeing’s 737 MAX

 Rep. Peter DeFazio (D-Ore.), chair of the House Committee on Transportation and Infrastructure, who led the grilling of Muilenburg at the Oct.
 30 hearing, on Friday sent the CEO a series of written follow-up questions.

-Among other questions, DeFazio demanded to know whether Boeing worked with the FAA on the emergency airworthiness directive that was issued to pilots a week after the Lion Air crash, which didn’t mention by name the flight control system that had done haywire on the crash flight.
+Among other questions, DeFazio demanded to know why, immediately after the Lion Air crash, any mention of the name the flight control system that had done haywire on the crash flight was excluded from Boeing’s bulletin to airlines and from the FAA’s emergency airworthiness directive.

-He also wants to know whether Muilenburg agreed with regulators’ decisions to ground the 737 MAX and whether he stands by comments he made in April that the flight control system did not require pilot training.
+He also asked for an explanation of Muilenburg’s initial resistance to the grounding of the MAX in the first days after the second crash in Ethiopia and why the company felt pilots didn’t need to know about the jet’s new flight control system.

 And in a question clearly based on internal Boeing engineering memos that were presented at the hearing, DeFazio also asked what the company knew after the first crash about how a malfunctioning sensor on the 737 MAX interacting with the flight control system could pose a potentially catastrophic risk.